privacy policy

 1. Introduction

 The purpose of this Privacy Policy is to inform you about the type of personal information we may collect from you, what we intend to do with that information and to inform you of the steps we take to keep your personal information confidential.
-By using our site www.theethicalmove.org, you consent to the terms of this Privacy Policy and warrant to us that you are over 13 years of age.
+By giving us your information you warrant to us that you are over 13 years of age.

 Contact Details